Kathy Lynn Emerson

 Elizabeth Lutton was the daughter of Stephen Lutton (d.c.1526) of Knapton.
 At fourteen, she was veiled as a Benedictine nun at Yedlingham Priory in the East Riding of Yorkshire.
 The prioress at that time was Elizabeth White (d.c.1526).
 She was succeeded by Agnes Brayerdricke or Braydericke.
 Upon learning that Elizabeth Lutton was pregnant, the new prioress sent her to live in a house outside the cloister until the baby was born.
 The fate of the child is unknown, as is its father’s name, but Elizabeth was permitted to return to the convent.
 Nearly five years passed without incident.
 Then, in an attempt to nullify the will of Elizabeth’s grandfather, which left everything to his younger son, Elizabeth’s uncle, and take control of his considerable landholdings, Elizabeth was either abducted or ran away from the convent and married a man named Thomas Scaseby.
 She claimed she was not a nun, but a judicial inquiry held at Yedlingham on April 30, 1532 found against her.
 The marriage was annulled and Elizabeth once again returned to Yedlingham as a nun.
 Her story is included in Runaway Religious in Medieval England c.1240-1540 by F. Donald Logan.
 When the house was dissolved in August 1539, “Elizabeth Sutton” received a pension of 26s.
 8d.
 Biography: Oxford DNB entry under “Lutton, Elizabeth.”

 Catherine Luttrell was the daughter of Sir John Luttrell of Dunster Castle, Somerset (1519-July 10, 1551) and Mary Griffith (1519-March 31, 1588), daughter of Sir Griffith Rhys.
 At the time of Luttrell's death of the sweating sickness, he had been attempting to divorce his wife on grounds of adultery, but others apparently did not believe the charges.
 She received a legacy in his mother's will and was buried with the Luttrells in East Quantockshead.
 She did, however, remarry, taking James Godolphin of Gwinear, Cornwall as her second husband in 1552.
 Catherine and her sisters, Dorothy and Mary, were wards of the Crown and the earl of Arundell became Catherine's guardian.
 Through his influence, she became a member of Queen Mary's Privy Chamber.
 Her grandmother, Catherine St. John, Lady Edgecumbe, left Catherine a chain of gold with a flower set with two diamonds and a ruby in December 1553.
 In July 1558, she married Sir Thomas Copley of Gatton, Surrey (1532-September 25, 1584), who later claimed to have chosen her for her beauty.
 In doing so, he alienated Lord William Howard, who wanted him to marry one of his daughters.
 The wedding took place at Nonsuch Palace, which at that time belonged to the earl of Arundel.
 In November 1558, Mistress Copley attended Queen Mary's funeral as a gentlewoman of the Privy Chamber.
-Queen Elizabeth was godmother to her eldest son, Henry (1560/1561-d.yng.)
-In 1563, however, Sir Thomas refused to conform in religion.
+Queen Elizabeth was godmother to her eldest son, Henry (1560/1561-before 1576) In 1563, however, Sir Thomas refused to conform in religion.
 He was fined and imprisoned in 1568.
 In 1570, he went abroad without license, taking his family with him.
 The Crown promptly seized his property.
 Although Catherine was allowed to return to England for a visit, her husband remained in exile until his death in Antwerp.
 They seem to have lived comfortably abroad, where he received a knighthood from the French king, Henri III, and a title from the king of Spain and was a pensioner of the governor of the Netherlands.
 His will, written September 25, 1576, named his "entirely beloved wife" as executrix.
 She proved the will in England, where she was allowed to claim her dower lands.
 Her eldest surviving son, William (1565-1643) remained abroad.
-She had two younger sons, Anthony (1567-1607) and John (1577-1662), the latter born in Leuven, and either three or four daughters.
+Her other children were Anthony (1567-1607) and John (1577-1662), the latter born in Leuven, Mary, Eleanor, Margaret (d.1591+), and Elizabeth.
 Part of her jointure included the right to nominate the two MPs for Gatton.
 In regard to this, she was described as simple, unfit to meddle in politics, and bigoted.
 On September 27, 1586, Sir Francis Walsingham wrote to the sheriff of Surrey on behalf of the Privy Council, ordering him to usurp this right and return two men he named.
 His reason was that she was "known to be evil affected."
 Late in the reign of Elizabeth, Catherine was imprisoned at least once for recusancy and convicted twice for harboring priests.
+An online genealogy states she was buried at Horsham, Sussex on January 7, 1608.
+Portrait: detail of "A Religious Allegory with Sir Thomas Copley (d.1584) and family" (1625), Dunster Castle, Somerset.

 see JOAN STUKELEY